Print

 Civil Rights in Tuskegee, Alabama

 Tuskegee Human & Civil Rights Multicultural Center tells previously untold civil rights stories about the first African American U.S. military pilots known as the ‘Tuskegee Airmen’ who flew with distinction during World War II.
+The blockbuster film by George Lucas called 'Red Tails' tells the story of the Tuskegee Airmen starring Cuba Gooding Jr and available on DVD.

 For Additional Information: